-and each have deep ancestral and ongoing connections to the land.
+A key climate justice consideration in the City of Spokane is safeguarding the rights, lands, and cultural heritage of Indigenous communities as they face the impacts of a changing climate.
+The Spokane, Kalispel, and Coeur d'Alene Tribes are key rightsholders in the area and each have deep ancestral and ongoing connections to the land.
 Climate justice emphasizes the need for policies that recognize and respect the traditional knowledge and practices of Native peoples.
 In this context, climate justice requires ensuring Indigenous communities have a say in decisions that affect their territories and livelihoods and addressing historical injustices.
 Thus, Tribal and Native American justice concerns, particularly regarding sovereign rights, cultural resources, and urban Native Americans, are a priority in this work.

 In the City of Spokane, key overburdened communities and vulnerable groups include Native Americans, Black and Latino residents, residents with low incomes and those experiencing poverty, houseless residents, residents with disabilities, residents with chronic health conditions, youth and older residents, outdoors workers, female-headed households, and people living in areas exposed to environmental harms like air pollution.
 Such disparities are due to a number of historical and present harms created and reinforced by institutional barriers in the form of policies, procedures, and infrastructure (see Climate Justice and Climate Impacts Memo).
-For example, persons living in areas redlined from lending in earlier decades of the $20^{\rm th}$ century still face less tree canopy, more impervious areas, and more exposure to extreme heat.
+For example, persons living in areas redlined from lending in earlier decades of the 20th century still face less tree canopy, more impervious areas, and more exposure to extreme heat.

-Exhibit 5.
+Exhibit 4.
 Historic Redlined Areas of Spokane